Christopher-L-Massie/OSRS-COMPANION/README.md

 -Complete an array of custom made achievements to help motivate you further on your adventure

--Compete in tournaments against other players either in skill experience gained,clue scrolls completed , or bosses killed!
+-Compete in tournaments against other players in a variety of ways!

+          -Boss kill competitions

+          -Clue scroll competitions

+          -Skilling competitions

 -Create a free account and verify your ownership of a (Player) Account with a simple skilling request